dpark6060/GRP-13/grp13_container_export/README.md

         - operator
         - weight
   subject:
-    # code can be any string value since export.subject.code is defined in example-csv-mapping.csv
+    # code can be any string value since export.subject.label is defined in example-csv-mapping.csv
     label: Patient_IDC
     whitelist:
       info: